 Why sports?
 Why now?

 Writing visits strangely in grief, and after burying a beloved sister two days ago, grief’s my companion.
-Most of this processing doesn’t involve sports, of course—but some does.
+And though most of this season doesn’t involve sports—some does.

-Second thought, maybe it’s all her fault (see above ping-pong battle).
-Sounds like a pretty convenient time to blame her for the genes that “made me do it.”
-But church parking lot, wheelchair-bound Mom of 90, 12 year-old’s intramurals, cussing…
+On second thought, reflecting on the great ping-pong battle, maybe it is all Dot Dot’s fault.
+Sounds like a pretty convenient time to blame her for the genes that made me do it.
+But church parking lot, wheelchair-bound granny of 90, 12 year-old intramurals, cussing?

 A tad bit over the top, agreed?